-Beyond the criminal justice system, there are countless opportunities use restorative practices in personal and parish life and within our communities.
+Restorative practices seeks to involve those most impacted by harm in encounter that transforms relationships and attends to the needs of all.
+Beyond the criminal justice system, there are countless opportunities use restorative practices in our personal lives, parishes, and communities.